phu0ngng/nccl/doc/source/env.rst

 The level defines the maximum distance between GPUs where NCCL will use the P2P transport.
 A short string representing the path type should be used to specify the topographical cutoff for using the P2P transport.

-The distances listed are in descending order of locality (AKA, NVL is the most local and performant path type.)
+If this isn't specified, NCCL will attempt to optimally select a value based on the architecture and environment it's run in.

 Values accepted
 ^^^^^^^^^^^^^^^
 - LOC : Never use P2P (always disabled)
 - NVL : Use P2P when GPUs are connected through NVLink
-- PIX : Use P2P when GPUs are on the same PCI switch. (default)
+- PIX : Use P2P when GPUs are on the same PCI switch.
 - PXB : Use P2P when GPUs are connected through PCI switches (potentially multiple hops).
 - PHB : Use P2P when GPUs are on the same NUMA node.
 Traffic will go through the CPU.
 - SYS : Use P2P betweem NUMA nodes, potentially crossing the SMP interconnect (e.g. QPI/UPI).